Comoros June 16-17, 2023

 Air Madagascar flies almost daily from Madagascar

 Air Austral via Reunion.
-Flies from Paris and Marseille with change of planes in Saint Denis, Reunion.
+Flies from Paris and Marseille with the change of planes in Saint-Denis, Reunion.

 Ewa Air via Mayotte

 By boat.
-There are freighters that leave from Zanzibar and Madagascar for Moroni.
+Some freighters leave from Zanzibar and Madagascar for Moroni.
 These are cheaper than flying usually, but take longer and departure dates are less reliable.
 Passenger boat movements & prices to Madagascar from Anjouan can be found at www.sgtm.com.

 GET AROUND

-Moroni to/from airport or Mitsamiouli 700 in shared van, walk 5min out of airport parking to main road to catch.
+Moroni to/from the airport or Mitsamiouli 700 in a shared van, walk 5min out of airport parking to the main road to catch.
 Overall cheap transportation options around the island if you’re happy to wait for cabs or vans to fill up

-There are two companies offering domestic flights in the Comoros.
-On Grande Comore all flights depart from Hahaya Airport (about 30 minutes drive from Moroni).
+Two companies are offering domestic flights in the Comoros.
+On Grande Comore, all flights depart from Hahaya Airport (about 30 30-minute drive from Moroni).
 A return flight between the islands costs around €90-€120).

 Grande Comore-Anjouan 3-4 flights daily 86K (~175€) return flight